-Pierre Nugues EDA095 Audio an d Video Streaming April 26, 2012 32 / 3 are real-time tent.
-Like some H∓TP caches such as caching, as conferences systems contact cache to obtain con- Caching No notion of content Caching similar to HTTP, where end denvery requests. party delivery any address, including an address dif- fering from the one issuing the parts not yet, but plumed third- not yet, but planned The Transport header may contain 1 indicated at stream setup time transport SIP caller and callee ther play or record data, with direction Data Bi-directional between One-directional; media server may ei- time conferences streams to unicast and multicast addresses TUSIC 0 Task Inviting users to real- Initiating and controlling media Property SIP RTSP
+Pierre Nugues d Video Streaming May 15, 2013 32 / 33 are real-time tent.
+Like some HTTP caches auch as - caching, as conferences systems contact cache to obtain con Caching No notion of content Caching similar to HTTP, where end requests. delivery fering from the one issuing the RUSP of party any address, including an address difthird- not yet, but planned The Transport header may contain indicated at stream setup time transport SIP caller and callee ther play or record data, with direction Data One-directional; media server may ei- Data Bi-directional between addresses time conferences streams to unicast and multicast Idsk 5 Task Inviting users to real- Initiating and controlling media Property SIP RTSP